 No matter where you enter, be aware that you'll need to pick up a party wristband.
 There are traditionally three locations to do this - at the main park entrance, just beyond the Grand Californian entrance, and deeper into the park between the entrance of Avengers Campus and Cars Land (formerly Blue Sky Cellar was used, but now just look for the signs right across the path from there).

-I thankfully had good luck with a short wristband line at the regular park entrance last year, so I’m hopeful Disney has gotten the operations mostly sorted out now.
+I thankfully had good luck with a short wristband line at the regular park entrance in recent years, so I'm hopeful Disney has gotten the operations mostly sorted out now.
 But if there are long lines, wait until closer to party start or try an alternate location to get your wristband.

 7. Eat an early dinner.